Have a sales page? Here are 3 extremely simple tips to improve it

 The more options and ways of telling your visitors where they can actually pay you for your products and services, the higher your conversion rate will be.
 You can overdo this and junk of your site, so that’s why I recommend understanding your website analytics.

-It’s why using tools such as Visual Website Optimizer and other website analytics that can help you improve your conversion rate.
+It’s why using tools such as VWO and other website analytics that can help you improve your conversion rate.
 If you have a banner to a product that isn’t converting, which is taking up a lot of visual space then you can remove it and try placing it with a compelling text headline and text link.

 The key is not to be afraid to test out your different entry points and keep only the ones that do the best job of driving traffic to your sales pages.